Lost in a Landscape: Little Hautbois

 Dead cities: Langham Dome

-A sort of anti-axis forces death star type thing.
+Langham Dome A sort of anti-axis forces death star type thing.
 It looks a bit like one of those chocolate bombs or a steamed pudding, but about 18 feet high, made of reinforced concrete and painted black.
-Nestling on the edge of an abandoned airfield about 4 miles from the coast,...
+Nestling on the edge of an abandoned airfield about 4 miles...

-In February I was fortunate enough to get invited by Waveney Valley Community Archaeology Group with the permission of Lord Mann on a reconnaissance mission for a project they are doing on studying standing buildings on the site of Thorpe Abbotts airfield; A Second...
+RAF Thorpe Abbotts In February (2014) I was fortunate enough to get invited by Waveney Valley Community Archaeology Group with the permission of Lord Mann on a reconnaissance mission for a project they are doing on studying standing buildings on the site of Thorpe...

 Bixley – the lost village